Access information

 Our staff at the Ticket Desk (Ground floor) can help you purchase tickets onsite if needed.

-When you visit, ask a member of staff for a printed version of a large print guide or download a digital PDF document below on your phone using the museum's free wi-fi.
+When you visit, you can ask one of our Visitor Assistants for a printed large print guide for our exhibitions.
+Alternatively, you can download a digital guide in PDF format directly on your phone via the links below.

 Delve into the fantastical world of Tim Burton in this major exhibition exploring his remarkable creations and key collaborations with designers.